This is a podcast for Sonder Radio featuring interviews with members of Out In The City.

-You will find music and stories by Alex Cameron, Bill Drayton, David Charlton, Ed Seager, Helen Hallam, Ken Broadbent, Lynn Oddy, Norm, Peter Thirsk, Simon Andrew, Sue Walker and Tony Openshaw.
+For more podcasts go to Sonder Radio or click on the links to find music and stories by Out In The City members: Alex Cameron, Bill Drayton, David Charlton, David Rhodes, Ed Seager, Gary Piper, Helen Hallam, Ken Broadbent, Lynn Oddy, Norm, Patrick Pope, Paul Sexton, Pauline Smith, Peter Thirsk, Simon Andrew, Sue Walker and Tony Openshaw.

 Albert from Out In The City tells his story: